JosephStew-art/ardupilot/Tools/autotest/ArduCopter_Tests/CANGPSCopterMission/README.md

 13. Making the EKF more lenient in accepting GPS data
 14. Completely bypassing the EKF flags check by overriding the wait_ekf_happy method
 15. Bypassing the home position check by overriding the poll_home_position method with a simple fake object
+16. Bypassing the prearm check by overriding the wait_prearm_sys_status_healthy method
-16. Adding more debug output for EKF status
+17. Adding more debug output for EKF status
-17. Forcing parameters to bypass EKF checks
+18. Forcing parameters to bypass EKF checks